This Tampon-Like Device Stops Your Urinary Incontinence

 “If they don’t have the type of leakage that would be helped by bladder supports — if they have urge leakage or overflow — those patients won’t benefit,” says Dr. Vasavada.
 “It might even make their symptoms worse.”

 If you’re pretty sure you have urinary stress incontinence, however, it’s OK to try bladder supports.

-“If women are experiencing leakage with laughing, coughing, running, sneezing or lifting, and it seems like it’s pretty clear-cut, then trying an over-the-counter bladder support is completely appropriate,” Dr. Unger says.
+“If women are experiencing leakage with laughing, coughing, running, sneezing or lifting, and it seems like it’s pretty clear-cut, then trying an over-the-counter bladder support is completely appropriate,” Dr. Ferrando says.
 “They don’t necessarily need to see their doctor first.”